oroinc/documentation/user/back-office/system/user-management/users/configuration/index.rst

 On user level, there are a number of options that you can configure specifically for yourself or for another user, but which will not affect system-wide or organization-wide configuration.
 Here, for instance, you can update the contact information of the primary assigned sales representative, or change your email configuration settings.

 .. important:: User-level configuration settings can fall back to :ref:`organization settings <doc-organization-configuration>`.
-For this, select the **Use Organization** check box next to the selected option.
+For this, select the **Use Organization** checkbox next to the selected option.
 To go back to the default user-level settings, click **Reset** on the top right.

 Two categories of settings are available for configuration at user level: